 When we imagine a conversation, we usually visualize two or more people exchanging information through words.
 Upon further reflection we also realize that conversation often contains non-verbal communication as well; information shared through body movement, facial expression, and gesture.
 In the best conversations we share an emotional experience with our partner – “harmonious interactions”.

-In the seeing hearing world, interaction and conversation usually start visually or auditorily; one person notices another and says hello.
+In the seeing-hearing world, interaction and conversation usually start visually or auditorily; one person notices another and says hello.
 One partner may make a comment.
 One partner may make a request or ask a question.
 In this context it’s easy to notice a request or comment and, unless we are a bad conversationalist or just plain rude, we affirm the other person by responding.
 This initial exchange might be brief; a simple request is met or a question answered.
 Or, the conversational exchange might go on for some time as ideas are discussed, or new thoughts shared.
 Both parties are emotionally engaged around a common topic.
 At the end of this exchange we usually end with some form of closure; we don’t want to leave our conversation and/or partner hanging.
 We say goodbye.
+This plays out in a similar fashion for individual who are only blind or only deaf.

 Looking at our Interaction episode below, we see how a conversation is broken into three distinct parts: the Contact Opening (saying hello), Contact Maintenance (serve and return – the back and forth conversational exchange), and Contact Closing (saying goodbye or next topic please).